sagar-bushan/sagar-bushan/README.md

 # Sagar Nagabushana
 ## Data Analytics & Business Intelligence Expert 👨‍💻

 With 9+ years of experience in analytics leadership and technical implementation, I help organizations transform their data into actionable insights.
-Currently based in Bengaluru, relocating to Berlin in March 2025.

 ### 🎯 What I Do
 - Build end-to-end analytics systems